Your ASC 606 Revenue Recognition Checklist

 Once you have a contract, you need to break it down into individual promises.
 What specific goods or services have you committed to delivering?
 These are your performance obligations.
 For example, a software subscription might include the software license, implementation support, and ongoing customer service.
 Each of these is a separate obligation.
 Pinpointing these distinct promises is crucial because you’ll recognize revenue as each one is fulfilled.
 Getting granular here helps you accurately reflect the value you deliver over the life of the contract and provides deeper insights into your revenue streams.

-Set Clear Pricing Guidelines
+Establish Clear Pricing Rules

 With your obligations identified, the next step is to figure out the price.
 You need to "determine the transaction price," which is the total amount you expect to receive for fulfilling the contract.
 This might be a straightforward fixed fee, or it could involve discounts, rebates, or other variable considerations.
 If your pricing is complex, document how you arrived at the final number.
 This clarity is essential for allocating the price across your different performance obligations.
 Having firm pricing guidelines ensures everyone is on the same page and your financial records are accurate from the start.